Spiers Bank House

 Spiers Bank House is a residential centre within Cropton Forest (part of the North Yorkshire Moors National Park).
 It includes self-catering accommodation for 26 people in a mixture of small dormitories and double rooms.
 Since 1983, the property has been managed by Spiers Bank House Trust, a registered charity (Reg: No 513890), which allows groups of young people – accompanied by qualified adults – to have the opportunity to stay in the centre, using it as a base to safely explore and enjoy the countryside.

 Although Spiers Bank House Trust is an independent charity, they work on behalf of Driffield School and the local community (who organise the groups of young people and plan the educational purpose/content of their visit).
-They also make the Centre available to other local groups or societies who can make the most of the opportunities it offers; in the past, a range of groups have made use of the centre, including: Children of Chenobyl, Kings Mill School, local scout and guides groups, Driffield Striders and Scarborough Mountain Rescue.
+They also make the Centre available to other local groups or societies who can make the most of the opportunities it offers; in the past, a range of groups have made use of the centre, including: Duke of Edinburgh expeditions, Kings Mill School, local scout and guides groups, Driffield Striders and Scarborough Mountain Rescue.

 Since its first use in 1966, the Centre has undergone many transformations from its original basic small lodge to its current site of 2 well-equipped, centrally-heated residential buildings, together with a separate cookhouse.
 The centre can accommodate a total of 26 students and adults within a variety of dormitories and bedrooms, all equipped with modern bathrooms and toilets.
 The purpose-built cookhouse has 3 cooking stations, twin ovens and seating space for 30 adults.